 At the entrance to the temple is a large staircase, flanked by golden nags (snakes).
 The walk up the staircase will lead you to a number of golden Buddha images that surround the Big Buddha statue.
 You can also enjoy beautiful views of Jomtien and the ocean from the temple.

 On the way up the hill, you’ll pass a Chinese shrine dedicated to Confucius and Guan Yin.
 Inside is a garden, a pond and interesting statues.
 The shrine is worth a visit, especially if you are walking up and need a break.

 9 – Pattaya View Point

-Just about 100 meters from Big Buddha Hill is Pattaya View Point (also called Khao Pattaya View Point).
+About 800 meters from Big Buddha Hill is Pattaya View Point (also called Khao Pattaya View Point).
 You can see stunning panoramic views of Pattaya and Jomtien from here.
 Consider visiting late afternoon, when the changing lights enhance the already amazing view.

 This is also the location of the broadcasting station of the Royal Thai Navy.
 A monument dedicated to Admiral HRH Prince of Chumpon can also be found here.
 The Admiral is known as the ‘Father of the Royal Thai Navy’.
 You’ll see a number of Thai people paying their respects to the Admiral here.

 Pattaya View Point is a very popular tourist attraction and can get very busy.
 If you prefer a quiet spot to enjoy an equally good view of Pattaya, consider Pattaya City Sign Viewpoint.

 The beaches of Pattaya are one of the main reasons for the city’s popularity.
 Cool ocean breeze helps reduce Pattaya’s temperature and gives it a refreshing feel.
 While Pattaya Beach is the place to go to for water sports, Jomtien Beach is for those looking for quiet beach time.